 All prepaid cards charge fees.
 There are a select few, however, that you can use completely free.
 You just need to know which cards and how to use them.
 Here’s our list of free prepaid debit cards.

 5 Free Prepaid Debit Cards

 Let’s first start with our list of no fee prepaid cards.
-Then we’ll look at what you need to know to avoid fees.
+Then we’ll look at what you need to know to avoid potential fees.

 |Prepaid Card||Regular Monthly Fee||Monthly Fee Waived If…||Activation Fee|